 Why do they threaten people?

-- Lack of empathy, they don’t have the understanding to relate to or care how they are making other people feel; they can only think about what they want or need.
+- Lack of empathy, they don’t understand to relate to or care how they are making other people feel; they can only think about what they want or need.

 - Sense of entitlement, they believe they are entitled to do what they want when they want, have what they want when they want and when someone says no to them in the present moment, their true self absorbed inner child-like behaviour comes out.
 They will tantrum any way they can to get their own way, to get their needs met.

 On a subconscious level, their self-esteem is on the line.
-They don’t have a hold of actual reality they believe you are telling them, that you don’t care for them, and you are awkward and defiant, they take anything you say or do that doesn’t conform to their demands as a direct attack on them and them must make you give up or give in, so they win and come out on top.
+They don’t have a hold of actual reality.
+They believe you are telling them, that you don’t care for them, and you are awkward and defiant, they take anything you say or do that doesn’t conform to their demands as a direct attack on them, and they must make you give up or give in, so they win and come out on top.

-Some threats a vague and general, some are intentionally vague yet suggestive enough for the person receiving the threat to play out different scenarios in their own minds to imagine all the bad things that could potentially happen if they don’t do what the narcissist wants.
+Some threats are vague and general.
+Some are intentionally vague yet suggestive enough for the person receiving the threat to play out different scenarios in their own minds to imagine all the bad things that could potentially happen if they don’t do what the narcissist wants.

-They use threats to provoke a response from you, either get you to do as they please or cause an argument then blame it on you, gaslighting you ” I never said that.”
+Narcissists use threats to provoke a response from you, either get you to do as they please or cause an argument, then blame it on you, gaslighting you, ” I never said that.”

 Some common threats you might have heard.